Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 Benefits Regular Bicep Curl

-• Allows you to lift heavier weights.
+• It allows you to lift heavier weights.

 • Works all the heads of the biceps